-- a) As a rule of thumb, each student should be allocated a minimum of 2 square metres. - b) Every classroom should have a clock on the wall for exercises and exams. - c) Every classroom should have a white board and/or flip chart.
+- 1. As a rule of thumb, each student should be allocated a minimum of 2 square metres. - 2.
+Every classroom should have a clock on the wall for exercises and exams. - 3.
+Every classroom should have a white board or flip chart.